 Erin Ross was born into a family of musicians.
 She began studying dance at Ballet Arts Minnesota and Minnesota Dance Theater.
 At age 16, she became an Apprentice with the Minnesota Dance theater, under the direction of Lise Houlton, where she performed Nutcracker Fantasy, Swingin’ Nutcracker, Rite of Spring, Carnival of the Animals and Swan Lake.
 She spent summers at Interlochen Arts Camp, where she received the Fine Arts Award for Ballet, at ABT and Complexions in New York, Houston Ballet and the Dawson/Wallace Dance Project Professional Workshop in Denver.
 In 2012 she graduated from the Alonzo King Lines Training Program in San Francisco, and soon after moved to Miami to dance with the Dance Now Ensemble for a season.
 Since returning to the Twin Cities, Erin has danced at the 2013 Fringe Festival in Helen Hatch’s There is no Myth project, and is also pursuing a singing/ songwriting career.
 Her vocal work has been heard on ads for Minnesota Lottery, Khols, the Gap and her songs have been featured on MPR The Current.
-She works as an instructor at the Foss Swim School and is thrilled to be joining Alternative Motion Project for her 1st season.
+She works as an instructor at the Foss Swim School and is thrilled to be joining Alternative Motion Project for her third season.

 Bridgett Tegen began her professional dance training at the University of Wisconsin-Milwaukee where she holds a BFA in Dance and a Minor in Women's studies with Honors.
 In Milwaukee, she performed with Gerald Casel (Stephen Petronio Company) and the site-specific company, Wild Space Dance.
 Since returning to Minneapolis, Bridgett has apprenticed with ARENA Dances in addition to participating in miscellaneous projects with Paula Mann, Mad King Thomas and BodyCartography.
-Bridgett is grateful to be performing in a thriving dance community and is excited to be back on stage with the AMP for her third season!
+Bridgett is grateful to be performing in a thriving dance community and is excited to be back on stage with the AMP for her fourth season!

 Lauren Vanchina received her BA in Dance and Psychology from the University of Iowa in 2014.
-While at Iowa, Lauren immersed herself in several aspects of dance study: she taught the kiddos how to shuffle with the University of Iowa Youth Ballet, performed across Iowa as a member of Dancers in Company, and studied dance history and theory as an Iowa Center for Research by Undergraduates Fellow under the guidance of scholar Rebekah Kowal.
-She has performed in works by Gabriel Anderson, Charlotte Adams, Jennifer Kayle, Alan Sener, Lisa Gonzales, Ester Baker-Tarpaga, and Olivier Tarpaga.
+While at Iowa, Lauren immersed herself in several aspects of dance study: she studied dance history and theory as an Iowa Center for Research by Undergraduates Fellow under the guidance of dance scholar Rebekah Kowal, taught the kiddos how to shuffle with the University of Iowa Youth Ballet, and performed across Iowa as a member of Dancers in Company.
+She has performed in works by Charlotte Adams, Gabriel Anderson, Jennifer Kayle, Alan Sener, Lisa Gonzales, Ester Baker-Tarpaga, and Olivier Tarpaga.
 Lauren interned with Dance Magazine in the summer of 2013, and her contributions to the magazine appear in several issues from late that year.
-Since moving to Minneapolis, Lauren has continued teaching dance at Prairie School of Dance and at The Movement Lab, as well as integrating creative movement into her preschool classroom.
-She is excited for her first season dancing with the artists of AMP!
+Since moving to Minneapolis, Lauren has performed work by Joanna Lees, Kristin Howe, Jesse-Schimtz Boyd, and Penny Freeh.
+Currently, she balances (or tries to balance) dance with pursuing an MSW at the University of Minnesota.
+She is thrilled to be a part of AMP!